openeventdata/petrarch2/README.md

 Documentation could also use a little work (really??) but is fairly complete, though scattered in """...""" blocks throughout the program.

+##Running

+Currently, you can run PETRARCH using the following command:

+    python PETR.coder.py parse -i GigaWord.sample.PETR.txt -o test_output.txt

+There's also the option to specify a configuration file using the `-c <CONFIG FILE>` flag, but the program will default to using `PETR_config.ini`.

+You can get help with the program by running

+    python PETR.coder.py -h

 ##Unit tests

 Commits should always successfully complete